 Encouraging Undergrads to write Papers.

 That’s pretty much the sum of it.
-All i am saying this is out of the really boredom typical examination i have been facing for the past 13 years.
-I admit i learnt a lot.
-I learnt a lot when i pick up the books and read, and i learn how much actually exams can demotivate students.
+All I am saying this is out of the really boredom typical examination I have been facing for the past 13 years.
+I admit I learned a lot.
+I learned a lot when I pick up the books and read, and I learn how much actually exams can demotivate students.

 There shall be a way to encourage students to even read up all this knowledge without having Exams.
 We could have a better reason.
-Reason that lies within themselves.
+The reason that lies within them.

-I never waited for it to happen though.
-I just realized most of the things i learnt was from magazines and non fiction books such as from Jared Diamond and James Martin.
+I never waited for it to happen, though.
+I just realized most of the things I learned was from magazines and nonfiction books such as from Jared Diamond and James Martin.
 Powerpoint slides are really just off the chart in this context.